Jon Bernthal: 2015–2021: Stardom as The Punisher

-Work in film: 2015–2021

-In 2016, Bernthal co-starred in Ben Affleck's thriller film The Accountant as Brax.
-He also was interviewed for the documentary Can't Be Stopped about an American graffiti crew of the same name.
+In 2016, Bernthal co-starred with Ben Affleck in the action-thriller The Accountant as Brax.
+That same year, he was interviewed for the documentary Can't Be Stopped about an American graffiti crew of the same name.
 In 2017, he co-starred in Taylor Sheridan's directorial debut film Wind River, which premiered at the 2017 Sundance Film Festival.
 He also appeared in significant roles in Edgar Wright's Baby Driver as Griff and prison drama Shot Caller.
 In the Irish action thriller film Pilgrimage, Bernthal played The Mute.
 Due to the actor's preference to stay in character on film sets, he chose not to speak to the cast or crew for the first few weeks of production.
-Bernthal was praised for his acting, with The Hollywood Reporter remarking that Bernthal "steals the film with his intense, nearly wordless performance... with his buff physicality and commanding presence filling the screen".
+Bernthal was praised for his acting, with The Hollywood Reporter remarking that Bernthal "steals the film with his intense, nearly wordless performance... with his buff physicality and commanding presence filling the screen."

 On November 17, 2017, the initial season of The Punisher and the film Sweet Virginia were both released.
 For Sweet Virginia, Bernthal played a gentle motel-owner with Parkinson's disease and critics praised his performance.
-During the press tours at this time Bernthal's interview on Jim Norton and Sam Roberts made news due to his description of Kevin Spacey (who had faced recent sexual assault charges) of making him uncomfortable on the set of Baby Driver.
-Bernthal stated that he "lost all respect" for Spacey and that "[Spacey] was a bit of a bully."
-In the same month, Bernthal was offered a role for the 2018 biopic film First Man, but declined it due to his daughter's illness.
-In 2018, he appeared in Steve McQueen's heist thriller Widows, and reprised his role for the season 9 episode "What Comes After".
+During the press tours at this time Bernthal's interview on Jim Norton and Sam Roberts made news due to his description of Kevin Spacey (who had faced recent sexual assault charges) making him uncomfortable on the set of Baby Driver.
+Bernthal stated that he "lost all respect" for Spacey and that Spacey "was a bit of a bully."
+In the same month, Bernthal was offered a role in the 2018 biopic film First Man, but declined it due to his daughter's illness.
+In 2018, he appeared in Steve McQueen's heist thriller Widows, and reprised his role in The Walking Dead for the season 9 episode "What Comes After."